MatthewSloyan/Graph-Theory-Project/README.md

 * If neither of the above add the character to the postfix output, E.g. the character “a”.
 * After, remove additional characters from the stack and return completed postfix string.

+### Thompsons construction algorithm implementation (compile function)
+* It starts by iterating through the passed in postfix expression.
+* It then checks for each operator (* + ? . |) and creates a small NFA to add to the overall NFA stack.
+These work by setting up initial and accepts states using the NFA class and constructor.
+Below is a quick description how each operator works.
+#### Concatenation operator ‘.’
+Pop both NFA’s from the stack to concatenate and set the first NFA accept state to the second NFA initial state to connect them up.
+#### Or operator ‘|’
+Pop both NFA’s from the stack and create a new initial and accept state.
+Set edge one for the new initial state to the initial state of NFA one.
+Set the second edge to the initial state of NFA two.
+Connect the accept state of both NFA one and two to the new accept state created to finish and append to the stack.
+#### Kleene Star Operator (Zero or more)
+Pop one NFA’s from the stack and create a new initial and accept state.
+Set edge one for the new initial state to the initial state of the NFA.
+Set the second edge to the new accept state (Zero option).
+Set edge one of the accept state in the NFA back to the initial state of the NFA to loop back on itself.
+Set the second edge to the accept state to complete and append to stack.
+#### ?
+Operator (Zero or one)
+Pop one NFA’s from the stack and create a new initial and accept state.
+Set edge one for the new initial state to the initial state of the NFA.
+Set the second edge to the new accept state (Zero option).
+Set edge one of the accept state in the NFA to the final accept state (One option).
+#### + Operator (One or more)
+Pop one NFA’s from the stack and create a new initial and accept state.
+Set edge one of the new initial state to the initial state of the NFA.
+Set edge one for the new initial state to the initial state of the NFA.
+Set edge one of the accept state in the NFA back to the initial state of the NFA looping it back on itself.
+(Or more option).
+Set edge two of the accept state in the NFA to the final accept state (One option).

 # References
 * https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton